MaharaProject/mahara/README.md

 Mahara requires either Postgres or MySQL.
 It would require extensive modification to support other databases.
- * Postgres 9.1 or later
+ * Postgres 9.4 or later
- * MySQL 5.1 or later (or MariaDB equivalent)
+ * MySQL 5.6 or later
+ * MariaDB 10.0 or later

+Note: This version of Mahara has NOT been tested on Postgres 10+, MySQL 8.0+, MariaDB 10.3+ versions.

 ### PHP